Talamantez/flash-repo-vscode/README.md

 ## 🎯 Start Your Free Trial

-Flash Repo Pro comes with a 7-day free trial.
+Flash Repo Snapshot Pro comes with a 7-day free trial.
 After the trial period, you'll need to purchase a license to continue using the extension.

 ## 📝 Usage

 1. Open a workspace in VS Code
 2. Press `Ctrl+Shift+P` (Windows/Linux) or `Cmd+Shift+P` (Mac)
-3. Type "Flash Repo Pro: Concatenate Repository Files" and press Enter
+3. Type "Flash Repo Snapshot Pro: Concatenate Repository Files" and press Enter
 4. View the generated output in a new editor tab

 ## ⚙️ Configuration

-Customize Flash Repo Pro through VS Code settings:
+Customize Flash Repo Snapshot Pro through VS Code settings:

 ```jsonc
 {